OpenRefine/OpenRefine/docs/docs/manual/running.md

 ### Facet/Filter

-The Facet/Filter tab is one of the main ways of exploring your data: displaying the patterns and trends in your data, and helping you narrow your focus and modify that data.
+The <span class="tabLabels">Facet/Filter</span> tab is one of the main ways of exploring your data: displaying the patterns and trends in your data, and helping you narrow your focus and modify that data.
 [Facets](facets) and [filters](facets#text-filter) are explained more in [Exploring data](exploring).

 ![A screenshot of facets and filters in action.](/img/facetfilter.png)

-In the interface, you will see three buttons: <span class="menuItems">Refresh</span>, <span class="menuItems">Reset all</span>, and <span class="menuItems">Remove all</span>.
-Refreshing your facets will ensure you are looking at the latest information about each facet, if you have changed the counts or eliminated some options, for example.
+In the tab, you will see three buttons: <span class="menuItems">Refresh</span>, <span class="menuItems">Reset all</span>, and <span class="menuItems">Remove all</span>.

+Refreshing your facets will ensure you are looking at the latest information about each facet, for example if you have changed the counts or eliminated some options.

-Resetting your facets will remove any inclusion or exclusion you may have set - the facet options will stay in the sidebar, but your view settings will be reset.
+Resetting your facets will remove any inclusion or exclusion you may have set - the facet options will stay in the sidebar, but your view settings will be undone.

 Removing your facets will clear out the sidebar entirely.
-If you have written custom facets using expressions, these will be lost.
+If you have written custom facets using [expressions](expressions), these will be lost.

-You can preserve your facets and filters for future use by copying a [Permalink](#the-project-bar).
+You can preserve your facets and filters for future use by copying a <span class="menuItems">[Permalink](#the-project-bar)</span>.

 ### History (Undo/Redo)